wurli/ark.nvim/README.md

 ---LSP attached when opening an R file.
 ---@field auto_start? boolean
 ---
----You may want to adjust this depending on the completion engine you use.
+---You should adjust this depending on the completion engine you use.
 E.g.
 ---`require("cmp_nvim_lsp").default_capabilities()` or
 ---`require('blink.cmp').get_lsp_capabilities()`.
 ---@field lsp_capabilities? table